Khaled-AlAsadi/DriveTrainer/README.md

 #### Hosting Pictures

 The feature is intended to host pictures instead of using pictures from a different page.
+Right now the app uses picture from another site which is not optimal

 ---